Swope Soccer Village: Background and planning

 The current Swope Soccer Village is the result of an expansion that completed in 2014 and cost $13.4 million in city funds.

 The soccer complex is located on land that was the practice field for the Kansas City Chiefs before Arrowhead Stadium opened in 1972.
 Sporting Kansas City, then known as the Kansas City Wizards, broke ground and dedicated their training facility in Swope Park in 2007, with a second phase of construction completed in 2008.

 The completed Swope Soccer Village opened in September 2015, with Sporting handing the responsibility of managing the facilities to Heartland Soccer Association prior to Sporting Fields + Athletics handling management duties.
 The main stadium had opened earlier, in November 2013, to host the Big 12 women's soccer tournament.

 In 2022, Swope Soccer Village expanded to include an additional 1,000 parking spaces.

 Tenants

 In January 2015, FC Kansas City of the National Women's Soccer League had reached an agreement with Sporting to play its home games at the main stadium in Swope and use the training fields.
 The stadium's capacity was increased to 3,557 using bleachers the team had purchased for use at Durwood Soccer Stadium, its previous home.
 FC Kansas City folded after the 2017 season.

+For the 2026 FIFA World Cup, the England national football team used Swope as its training base for the duration of the tournament.